jonelo/jonelo/README.md

 ## About me

 Welcome.
 I am Johann N. Löfflmann from Munich, Germany.
 I grew up with the C64.
-I coded in Assembler, COBOL, C, C++, Fortran, Pascal, and a lot of other programming languages which I didn't remember.
+I coded in Assembler, COBOL, C, C++, Fortran, Pascal, and a lot of other programming languages which I don't remember.
 Today I still enjoy writing code.
 Robust, modern, shiny code.
 At least sometimes ;-)

 I am pleased to share the source code for my FOSS projects with you here on GitHub.